lhu10/Battleship/README.md

 #### End of Player1's Turn

 #### Start of Player2's Turn
+- Player2 is prompted to input coord
+  - surrender check
+    - if player2 inputs ctrl-c, sighandler lets program know player2 surrenders
+    - Server sends surrender check to Client
+    - Client recieves check and exits if player2 surrenders
+- Server sends coord to Client
+- Client recieves coord and launches missile
+  - coord check
+    - if coord is invalid, Client sends check to Server
+    - Server recieves check and has to input another coord and sends that to Client
+    - Client recieves new coord
+    - this repeats until coord is valid
+- Launching missile gives a *copy of player1's board* without player1's ships being visible
+- Client sends 1D array of *copy of player1's board* 2D array to Server
+  - because can't send 2D array through the pipes
+- Server receives 1D array and converts it to 2D array to display
+- Client checks if all of player1's ships have been destroyed
+  - win check
+    - if they were all destroyed, player1 loses and Client exits
+    - Client sends the check to Server
+    - Server receives check and exits if player1 ships were all destroyed and player2 wins
 #### End of Player2's Turn

 - Repeats until surrender check or win check is fulfilled